virtualagc/virtualagc/yaShuttle/ported/README.md

 </pre>
 Thus strings 1-19 in `VOCAB_INDEX` are each a single character, strings 20-30 have two characters, strings 31-44 have three characters, and so on.
 And there is one weird exception, namely `VOCAB_INDEX[76]='END_OF_FILE'`, which is the first string in the 3-character region.
 Presumably that's because it was at some point `EOF`.

 As noted above, string 0 is not used.
 The values 1-142 are the potential values for the "tokens" that result from the tokenization of the source code.
 Strings 143 and beyond are BNF nonterminals, and thus don't need to appear in `V_INDEX` because no searches are ever conducted for them during tokenizaton.
 But BNF terminals do appear in the range 1-142.
-For example, the BNF terminal `&lt;IDENTIFIER>` can be recognized by the tokenizer with the regular expression \b[A-Z]([A-Z0-9_]*[A-Z0-9])?\b and doesn't require any other means of recognition.
+For example, the BNF terminal `<IDENTIFIER>` can be recognized by the tokenizer with the regular expression \b[A-Z]([A-Z0-9_]*[A-Z0-9])?\b and doesn't require any other means of recognition.
 (I don't claim that the compiler uses regular expressions; it doesn't.)

 Of the BNF nonterminals, there are precisely 169, so we'd expect there to be 142+169=311 vocabulary strings in `VOCAB_INDEX`, which as noted earlier, is the correct number.